 Hiking is one of the most fun and immersive ways to re-establish contact with nature.
 There is something very valuable in sacrificing internet connection, public transport, and the same old apartment to experience a slightly harsher, more primal environment.

 However, if you don’t have the proper equipment, hiking can be a risky exercise, especially since you don’t have access to professional healthcare at a moment’s notice.
 A good set of hiking footwear can go a long way, so here we will examine what goes into the best hiking boots and compare some top-end products for both men and women.
-Finally, we’re addressing waterproof feature – one of the crucial elements of a quality boot.
+Finally, we’re addressing waterproof feature – one of the crucial elements of a quality boots.
 We’ll announce the best waterproof boots as well, for both men and women.

 GORE-TEX waterproof protection